Greenwerkz takes next step toward becoming first recreational marijuana outlet in Glenwood Springs

 The Denver-based company has won several awards for its R4 cannabis strain.
-R4 contains high levels of CBD, which is commonly cited as being therapeutic and having low levels of THC, the psychoactive substance in marijuana.
+R4 contains high levels of CBD, commonly cited as therapeutic, and low levels of THC, the psychoactive substance in marijuana.

-Earlier this year, Greenwerks renovated its location at S. Glen Avenue to allow side-by-side concession of medical and recreational cannabis.
-Since then, they’ve received state approval for recreational sale pending municipal approval.
+Earlier this year, Greenwerkz renovated its location at South Glen Avenue to allow side-by-side concession of medical and recreational cannabis.
+Since then, it has received state approval for recreational sale pending municipal approval.

 Due to an error in properly notifying the public about the original hearing, the license hearing was pushed back to March 26.

-Milligan expressed some hope that the Glenwood Springs code, which disallows customers under the age of 21 for combined medical/recreational outlets, might not apply to the space.
+Milligan expressed some hope that the Glenwood Springs code, which disallows customers younger than 21 for combined medical/recreational outlets, might not apply to the space.

-“I believe that we have submitted a design that would allow 18-21 [year-olds] access to the medical side of the premises, through the clear and obvious separation of the two spaces,” Milligan said.
+“I believe that we have submitted a design that would allow 18 to 21 (year-olds) access to the medical side of the premises through the clear and obvious separation of the two spaces,” Milligan said.

 Roff didn’t agree, and Milligan didn’t press the issue.